 Possibly (‘up to 3cm high, shell more or less globular, with a rather stepped, conical spire’).
 If so, a lower-shore sand-dwelling carnivore that feeds on tellins.

 Maybe.
 The big one in the middle.
 There are several types of Tellina, and many shells that look something like this – some more ridged than others, some shinier than others, some with a white inner shell, some more of a yellow and so on.

 The flattest of all bivalves, they cling to rocks and bling in the sun when exposed.

-A big fella, around 10cm across, with marked growth lines, I’ve only ever seen the one specimen on Swansea beach.
-It likes mud, which explains why it would feel at home on Swansea beach.
+A big fella, around 10-13cm across, with marked growth lines.
+Widespread but rare, I’ve only ever seen the two specimens on Swansea beach.
+It likes mud, which explains why it would feel at home there.

 But not sure what.